 9.3.5.16.3 ProcessesPerHost

 This optional integer element specifies the number of instances of the executable that the consuming system MUST start on each allocated host.
 Multiplicity is zero or one.
 Default value is 1.
-An optional flag "useSlotsPerHost" allows to indicate that the value of "SlotsPerHost" should be used.
+An optional flag useSlotsPerHost allows to indicate that the value of SlotsPerHost should be used.

 9.3.5.16.4 ThreadsPerProcesses

 This optional integer element specifies the number of threads per process (i.e., per instance of the executable).
 There is no default value of this element.
 Multiplicity is zero or one.
-An optional flag "useSlotsPerHost" allows to indicate that the value of "SlotsPerHost" should be used.
+An optional flag useSlotsPerHost allows to indicate that the value of SlotsPerHost should be used.

 9.3.5.16.2 Version